-Thanks to a very low crime rate and a stable government Malta is one of the safest destinations in Europe.
+Thanks to a very low crime rate and a stable government, Malta is one of the safest destinations in Europe.
 Violent crime is particularly low in Malta, making it perfectly safe to walk around alone and explore the island independently.
-There is a bus service which can be used to get around all of Malta and Gozo in air-conditioned comfort, or alternatively, there are plenty of affordable taxi services with modern fleets of vehicles and even Wi-fi
+There is a bus service which can be used to get around all of Malta and Gozo in air-conditioned comfort, or alternatively, there are plenty of affordable taxi services with modern fleets of vehicles and even Wi-fi on board.

 Your Perfect Wedding in Malta

-Having planned over a 1,000 weddings in Malta, Sarah Young and her Wedding Planner Malta team are destined to help you plan the perfect dream wedding and make sure you can say “I DO” without having to worry about a thing.
+Having planned over 1,000 weddings in Malta, Sarah Young and her Wedding Planner Malta team are destined to help you plan the perfect dream wedding and make sure you can say “I DO” without having to worry about a thing.